-Instead of assuming having insurance is less expensive, take a pause and just consider your options for quality primary care that not only increase access to, and time, with your doctor, but also can provide substantial cost savings for you, the patient, even if your employer pays your insurance premium.
+Instead of assuming having insurance is less expensive, take a pause and consider your options for high quality primary care that not only increases access to your doctor, but also can provide substantial cost savings for you, the patient, even if your employer pays your insurance premium.

-Direct Primary Care (DPC), which allows you to have a direct relationship with your doctor, is an option.
-For the equivalent of (or even less than) your monthly cell phone bill, you can receive direct primary health care services, from your annual exam to stitching up your child’s finger, and everything in between, all done less expensively because the middlemen aren’t there.
+Direct Primary Care (DPC), which allows you to have a direct financial relationship with your doctor, is an option.
+For the equivalent of (or even less than) your monthly cell phone bill, you can receive comprehensive direct primary health care services and testing, from your annual exam to stitching up your child’s finger, and everything in between, all done less expensively because the middlemen aren’t there.
 It’s a more traditional approach to the patient-doctor relationship – think old fashioned general practitioner who knows you well, isn’t too busy, and isn’t expensive – a model that embraces the simplicity of an affordable, transparent direct payment, before all the complexity came along.

-With DPC, due to the transparent and simplified cost structure and accessibility, we can tell you the costs for all primary care health services up front.
+With DPC, due to the transparent and simplified cost structure, we can tell you the costs for all primary care health services up front.
 Physician services are included in membership.
-When testing, there are no surprises, but rather a set cost for labs, procedures, etc. For example routine labs (blood sugar, CBC, metabolic profile, some thyroid) could run $5-10 per test, and that alone is a huge cost savings when you look at the hundreds of dollars in deductibles paid through insurance.
+When testing, there are no surprises, but rather a set cost for labs, procedures, etc. For example, routine labs (blood sugar, CBC, metabolic profile, cholesterol, thyroid labs) are only $5-10 per test, that alone is a huge cost savings when you look at the hundreds of dollars in deductibles paid through insurance for routine labs.

 A helpful exercise to gauge the potential cost savings and to see if DPC is right for you and/or your family is to consider how it measures up to a conventional high deductible insurance plan.

 You can do this dollar for dollar to look at your total out of pocket expenses for a typical primary care visit.